brandonsides/grundfunken/README.md

 ## Func

-A `func` expression is used to create a function, which is just another kind of value in Phonk.
+A `func` expression is used to create a function, which is just another kind of value in Grundfunken.
 The distinctive feature of functions is that they can be called.
 Take this example:

 ```swift